AUTOGENERATED FILE! PLEASE DON'T EDIT HERE. EDIT THE SOURCE NOTEBOOKS INSTEAD

 """

-import k1lib, base64, io, os, matplotlib as mpl, warnings
+import k1lib, base64, io, os, matplotlib as mpl, warnings, json, html

 import k1lib.cli as cli